Learn cPanel

 Introduction

 When a visitor accesses your website, the Web Server can return different errors triggered by the website or the web server itself.
-Take for example the case when a visitor access a non-existing page on your website.
-The Web Server will be unable to find that page so it will return a 404 error code to the visitor.
-Depending on the triggered error the code can be different.
-Here are some of the most common error codes sent by the Web Server:
+Take, for example, the case when a visitor accesses a non-existing page on your website.
+The Web Server will be unable to find that page so that it will return the infamous 404 error code to the visitor.

 • 400 - Bad Request - The server is unable to handle the visitor's request because it is either corrupted or the server was unable to understand it.